kharrigian/topic-model-domain-adaptation/README.md

 # Robust User Representations for Cross Domain Depression Classification using PLDA

 This repository contains code for evaluating the use of Partially-labeled LDA for performing domain adaptation in the context of mental health status inference.
+To see additional results not included in the manuscript, please see the `plots/` directory.
+Note that references to "wolohan" denote the Topic-Restricted text dataset.

 ## Requirements